 - reviewing your child support order to make sure it is correct based on your income.

 - helping you pursue a modification of the monthly support obligation while you get back on your feet.

 - assisting you to set up a monthly payment plan to avoid garnishment once you have obtained a job.

 - working with you to reinstate your driver’s license or prevent your license from being suspended for nonpayment.

 - making sure you are taking advantage of all your military benefits and other opportunities to receive credit toward your child support obligation.

-Contact the Program Military Liaison at the Oregon Child Support Program at 971-673-3224.
+Contact the Military Liaison for the Oregon Child Support Program at 503-986-6138 or CSPMilitaryLiaisons@doj.state.or.us.
 Collect calls are accepted.